trevor-richardson/collision_anticipation/README.md

 * matplotlib
 * vrep

-In the vrep_scenes directory both demo.ttt and current_scene.ttt have lua code written for the sphere object that is custom and there are filepaths in both that need to be changed in order to run -- both need to point at the vrep_scripts folder.
+In the vrep_scenes directory, both demo.ttt and current_scene.ttt have custom lua code written for the sphere object and there are filepaths in both that need to be changed in order to run.
+These filepaths need to point at the vrep_scripts folder.